How To NOT Get Your Sarasota Mobile Home Sold!

 Another way of putting this is the Buyer is getting exactly what they are seeing.

 When we complete this final walk-through with the Buyer, we review the Seller Disclosure Form that the Seller filled out with one of our team members at the initial listing appointment.
-The Seller disclosure goes over all of the items that are, to the best of the Seller’s knowledge, wrong or not working right with the home.
-The Buyer signs off on this document when they are going through their final closing documents, acknowledging the fact that they know full well what they are buying.
+The disclosure goes over all of the items that are, to the best of the Seller’s knowledge, wrong or not working right with the home.
+The Buyer signs off on this document when they are going through their final closing documents, acknowledging that they know full well what they are buying.

-During the final walk-through, the Buyer has a chance to ask if something can be fixed that they feel is either broken or not working properly, even though the home is being sold in as-is condition.
+During the final walk-through, the Buyer has a chance to ask if something can be fixed that they feel is broken or not working properly, even though the home is being sold in as-is condition.

 Here, we keep in mind the Buyer is being sold the home in as-is condition, but acknowledge that they have the right to ask for whatever item to be fixed by the Seller prior to the closing.

-We will communicate with the Seller to see if they are willing to get the item fixed that caused the Buyer’s concern.
+We will communicate with the Seller to see if they are willing to get the item that caused the Buyer’s concern.
 If the Seller says they will fix it, we will notify the Buyer of this.
 Usually, the Seller goes through and keeps their word, getting things fixed that they said they would repair.
 Sometimes, however, the Seller will say they will get things fixed but then decide to not get them repaired for whatever reason and go back on their word with the Buyer!

 If not, you very well may be back to square one looking for another Buyer.